 Despite being competition-based game shows, Hollywood Squares and Match Game in particular are quite relaxed affairs, with plenty of time for witty banter, and no buzzers, timers or countdowns to create artificial drama.

-Match Game’s appeal forty years later is that it is like an improvised conversation that breathes life into a bygone era, an era that for many people is no more than a caricature defined by polyester shirts and beanbag chairs.
+Match Game’s appeal forty years later is that it is like an improvised conversation breathing life into a bygone era, an era that for many people is no more than a caricature defined by polyester shirts and beanbag chairs.

 In the same way that Mad Men opened a door into the lives of 1950s people and turned them into more interesting and fully-realized characters, Match Game gives us an unscripted glimpse into what was really going on behind the big hair and wide collars of 1974.

-When you watch Match Game Episode 165, you’re not watching a vital piece of television history, you’re watching just another day in the life of 1974, and that is precisely what makes it so compelling.
+When you watch Match Game Episode 165, you’re not watching a vital piece of television history.
+Far from it.
+You’re watching just another day in the life of 1974, and that is precisely what makes it so compelling.

 Orson Bean starts off the match by deadpanning to host Gene Rayburn that he’s on mushrooms.
 Betty White then holds out her hand and complains that she’s “wet and sticky” because her nail polish hasn’t dried yet.
 Rayburn saunters over and blows on the starlet’s outstretched hand like he’s putting out a burning marshmallow.
 It’s hard to tell if he’s supposed to be flirting with Ms. White or just trying to hurry the game along.
 Part of the confusion is never knowing whether Rayburn considers himself a legitimate sex symbol or not.
 Most game show hosts do think of themselves that way, but most don’t have the Sam Donaldson hair and emasculating antenna-thin microphone that are Gene Rayburn’s trademarks.

 Richard Dawson is at his physical peak here, and his body language says that he knows it.
-The only other men on camera are Orson Bean, Charles Nelson Reilly and Gene Rayburn, and Dawson knows he’s the tannest, shaggiest haired, most alpha male of them all.
+The only other men on camera are Orson Bean, Charles Nelson Reilly and Gene Rayburn, and Dawson knows he’s the tannest, thickest haired, most alpha male of them all.
 The former Hogan’s Hero is seated between Mary Ann Mobley and Betty White in the front tier of the set, and he aggressively flirts with each of them in turn.
-Mobley responds positively and eventually winds up pushing her body into his like an affection-starved cat until Dawson shoos her away, feigning disgust.
+Mobley responds positively and eventually winds up pushing her body into his like an affection-starved cat that needs to be scratched until Dawson shoos her away, feigning disgust.
 Classic Dawson.
 He has Mobley firmly under his thumb, right where he wants her.

 What are the odds that multiple people working independently are going to arrive at the exact same word to complete the phrase?
-It’s such a precise science that the only hope for success is to throw science out the window altogether and rely instead on intuition.
+It’s such a precise science that the only hope for success is to throw science out the window altogether and rely purely on intuition instead.

 The pressure is so immense that Orson Bean announces he needs a quick whiff off his marking pen for inspiration, then puts it under his nose and begins to inhale deeply before Gene Rayburn steps in and bats the marker away from his face.

-As for the celebrity panel, I can’t remember when I’ve seen any of these people look more young and lively.
+As for the celebrity panel, I can’t remember when I’ve seen any of these people looking more young and lively.
 Mary Ann Mobley always looks fabulous because she was Miss America.
 But even with Brett Somers and Betty White you get a glimpse of what they must have looked like at the tail end of their college years.
 Richard Dawson we spoke about.
 Charles Nelson Reilly appears young and rangy, like a country lawyer who just walked sixteen miles to return a penny.
-Orson Bean is Orson Bean, and spry Gene Rayburn looks like he’s ready to host another five episodes.
+Orson Bean is Orson Bean, a youthful version of the filthy old man he is today, and spry Gene Rayburn looks like he’s ready to host another five episodes.

 The Match Game contest itself was a close one, involving not one but two tie-breaking rounds.
-Once the winning contestant finally bested her opponent, Gene Rayburn congratulated her by slipping a C-note into her palm and proclaiming, “here’s a hundred dollars for ya!” practically giving her a pat on the rear and calling her “doll-face.”
+Once the winning contestant finally bested her opponent in this epic, nail-biter, Gene Rayburn congratulated her by slipping a C-note into her palm and proclaiming, “here’s a hundred dollars for ya!” practically giving her a pat on the rear and calling her “doll-face.”

 By the way, a hundred bucks??
 That’s what the winning contestant gets after a twenty-minute battle with her opponent?
 Even in the Seventies that isn’t a lot.
 An assembly line worker installing gas tanks on Ford Pintos makes that much in a day.
 In the following round, $500 is the highest prize on the board.
 But then in the final segment of Match Game, the contestant is given a shot at winning $5000, enough for a down payment on a house plus a used Rambler.